SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 How we approach cannabis SEO at SEO Brothers

 Cannabis is one of the verticals where the foundation matters disproportionately.
 Most operators come to us with technical issues (age-gate problems, slow sites, broken schema), thin content, and weak local presence.
-We start with an audit to find the rankings ceiling that the current site is hitting, then work the foundation, content, and local layers in sequence.
+We start with an audit to find the rankings ceiling the current site is hitting, then work the foundation, content, and local layers in sequence.
+Our developers handle the age-gate and Core Web Vitals fixes that most cannabis sites are quietly losing rankings to, and the content team builds the strain, education, and regulation pages that the keyword data above says are open.

 For partner agencies serving cannabis clients, we operate the SEO layer end-to-end.
-The category’s regulatory complexity means most generalist agencies under-serve it; specialized work pays back faster.
+The category’s regulatory complexity means most generalist agencies under-serve it, so specialized work pays back faster.

-If you’re operating a dispensary, CBD brand, or cannabis service business and trying to figure out where the leverage actually is, get in touch and we’ll diagnose what’s holding the rankings back.
+If you’ve got a dispensary, CBD brand, or cannabis-service client and you’re trying to figure out where the leverage actually is, run a free discovery with us and we’ll diagnose what’s holding the rankings back, then deliver the fix under your brand.